Priyanshjain/Hotel-Management-System/README.md

   <li>Admin can add new receptionist when he/she joins the hotel.
 The login credentials for the receptionist is sent through a mail.</li>
   <li>Admin can view all the receptionists or by receptionist id.</li>
   <li> Admin can add available rooms in the hotel and view all the rooms that he has added.</li>
-  <li>Admin can add new offers that varies with festivals/seasons, view all the offers and he can change the offers accordingly.<li>
+  <li>Admin can add new offers that varies with festivals/seasons, view all the offers and he can change the offers accordingly.</li>
   <li>Admin can view customers feedback and booking history.</li>
 </ul>
 <h4>Receptionist:</h4>